silky/awesome-open-science/README.md

 awesome-open-science
 ====================

-some links to projects/tools related to "open science".
+some links to projects/tools related to "open science". add to this by forking and pull-requesting.

 document writing